 Lastly, I want to mention the new lace garage on the tongue.
 Previous versions of Salomon shoes stored the excess laces in a pocket on the tongue which was accessed from the underside.
 For me I never understood why they did this because when the shoe was tight the laces crossed over the opening to the pocket making it very difficult to insert the laces.
 It was annoying and something you had to deal with every time you put the shoes on.
 The new lace garage on the S/Lab Ultra is accessed from the top!
 For me this is probably the biggest and most significant improvement on this shoe.
 It’s wonderfully easy to use, and hopefully this new design finds its way onto each and every one of Salomon’s shoes that use the quick lace system.
 It is now 100% dialed.

 Sensifit Wings… On the new Ultra there are now 4 wings on each shoe that supposedly provide increased fit customization and allow the shoe to adapt to the foot as it swells over the course of a long race or run.
 This sounds good, but during my run today I started to develop a hot spot directly under the front edge of one of the wings on my right foot.
 I really hope this breaks in and eventually goes away, but I’m not so sure it will.
 I definitely prefer the less structured upper of the previous version.
 V1 was comfortable and secure and never gave me problems even after 4-5 hours.
 Are the wings more secure… Maybe.
-Are they more adaptable… I don’t think so.
+Are they more adaptable… I’m not so sure.
 My understanding is that the wings, because they are not connected directly to the upper, should allow the foot and upper to move more freely and independently while maintaining security.
 However, there is friction between the wing and the upper.
-Maybe if Salomon had coated the area where the wings and the upper touch with a super slippery material to reduce friction this might actually work.
-But they didn’t, and by doubling up materials they’ve created a slightly more rigid area that doesn’t feel like it moves with your body as well as it could.
+Maybe if Salomon if the wings weren’t “keyed” into the rubbery grid on the upper this might actually work.
+But it is, and because there is a slight ridge on either side of each wing keeping them from sliding freely over the upper it just doesn’t feel like things move with your body as well as it could.
 This is definitely a big problem for me and if it doesn’t get better as the shoes break-in these shoes will end up in the discard pile instead of the Best Shoes Of All Time pile.